Boston Celtics: Paul Pierce Approves Jayson Tatum Comparisons, Sees Kawhi Leonard In Jaylen Brown

 When Kyrie Irving and Gordon Hayward went down with injuries, no one expected the Boston Celtics to provide good competition in the Eastern Conference Playoffs.
-However, the absence of two superstars doesn’t seem to be a major problem for the Celtics as they manage to enter the Eastern Conference Finals.
-Jayson Tatum and Jaylen Brown stepped up to fill the holes left by Irving and Hayward, and with their impressive performance this season, some people can’t help themselves but compare them to legitimate superstars in the league.
+However, the absence of two superstars doesn’t seem to be a major problem for the Celtics as they play in the Eastern Conference Finals.
+Jayson Tatum and Jaylen Brown stepped up to fill the holes left by Irving and Hayward, and with their impressive performance this season, some people can’t help but compare them to legitimate superstars in the league.

 Jayson Tatum, who is currently averaging 18.1 points, 4.5 rebounds, and 3.1 assists, has recently drawn comparisons to Celtics legend Paul Pierce.
 When he heard of people talking about him and Tatum, Pierce seems to approve their similarities.
 He went as far as saying that the Celtics rookie is more athletic than him, mainly because of Tatum’s ability to use both of his hands in making shots.

-“He has a lot of craftiness to his game, and that probably reminds I lot of people of me,” Pierce told The Boston Globe‘s Chad Finn.
+“He has a lot of craftiness to his game, and that probably reminds I lot of people of me,” Pierce told the Boston Globe‘s Chad Finn.
 “I see it, I definitely do.”

 Paul Pierce believes Tatum is going to become a superstar in the league if he continues to improve his game.
-Another Celtics that caught Pierce’s attention is Jaylen Brown.
-With the way he played inside the court, Brown reminded Pierce of Kawhi Leonard of the San Antonio Spurs.
+Another Celtics player that caught Pierce’s attention is Jaylen Brown.
+With the way he played on the court, Brown reminded Pierce of Kawhi Leonard of the San Antonio Spurs.

 “Strong, very athletic in the open court, an improving handle, and now he’s knocking down 3’s with confidence.
 He is way ahead of the curve.”